mithunflab/CodingIT/CONTRIBUTING.md

 ## 📄 License

-By contributing to CodinIT, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.
+By contributing to CodinIT, you agree that your contributions will be licensed under the same [Apache 2.0](LICENSE) that covers the project.

 ---